bmwcarit/ramses-logic/doc/sphinx/api.rst

 ===============================

 In common ``Lua`` code you can print messages e.g. for debugging with the "print" function.
-Because ramses-logic can be used in different environemnts which not always have a console to print messages, the "print" function is overloaded.
+Because ramses-logic can be used in different environments which not always have a console to print messages, the "print" function is overloaded.
 The default behavior is that your message will be piped to std::cout together with the name of the calling script.
 If you need more control of the print messages, you can overload the printing function with